surifirstpin/Acubi_Tech_Doc/Model_TD.md

 **A model can be defined in 3 steps :**

--   Creating a project with required database and respective tables.
+-   Creating a Project with required database and respective tables.

 -   Customize the Model using IDE as per the business requirement.

--   Organize the fields in views with required manipulation.
+-   Organize the fields in Views with required manipulation.

 ## Creating a Project